For parents wanting to give themselves a kid-free break in Hawaii, Hawaii babysitters and nannies to the rescue!

 Paradise Nannies Hawaii

 Paradise Nannies are a locally-owned business serving all of Oahu.
 Nicole Ullian, the owner of the business, has shared that all of their babysitters and nannies go through a strict screening process including multiple reference checks, multiple interviews (including in-person), and background checks.
 Additionally, all they are CPR and First Aid Certified.

 Poppins Keiki Hawaii

-Disclosure: At no extra cost to you, The Hawaii Admirer will earn a small commission for purchases made through the affiliate links used on this website.
-Mahalo for your support!
+Disclosure: The Hawaii Admirer will earn a small commission for purchases made using the affiliate links on this website.
+Mahalo [Thank you] for your support!